Find or advance your ideal personal or organizational role in the fast-growing,

 See http://RestorationEconomy.com and http://Rewealth.com to learn more about these books.

-“A Strategy To Reverse Our Decline.”
-Given the $16 trillion that’s about to be unleashed by the Paris Agreement on climate change, this new book is well-timed.
-Much of that investment will repurpose, renew, and reconnect our natural, built, and socioeconomic assets, creating myriad new industries and jobs. (see rough draft cover at left)
+Given the $16 trillion that’s about to be unleashed by the global response to climate change, this new book is well-timed.
+Much of that investment will repurpose, renew, and reconnect our natural, built, and socioeconomic assets, creating myriad new industries and jobs.

 From 1996-2002, he was Director, Strategic Initiatives at the Construction Specifications Institute, a technical society of about 14,000 architects, engineers, and manufacturers.